jharmison-redhat/ansible-role-quay-all-in-one/README.md

     password_dir: '{{ playbook_dir }}/.passwords'

-_The directory in which to save generated passwords.
-Optional if overriding registry_storage_details below._
+_The directory in which to save generated passwords._

     registry_s3_region: us-east-2